sheyijojo/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Run NPM Install
 `cd frontend-react-js`
 `npm i`
+write up on this:

 ## Create Docker File for the frontend
 create DockerFile here: `frontend-react-js/Dockerfile`

+## conterize the frontend with docker
 ```sh
 FROM node:16.18